 That old saying, “the longer you live, the longer you live” seems to be much more pertinent.
 As humans, American are living longer which translates to more time in the retirement portion of our lives.
 Those of us looking for ways to continue our life style are faced with low interest rates and few options for a higher yield.
 This is especially true when any opposition to market risk becomes a major part of the equation.

-For several years we have had few choices of anything other than low interest rates and recent information form the Federal Reserve indicates interest rates may be even lower in the future.
-All around the globe interest rates are low and in some economies (Japan) interest rates are not even zero, they are negative.
+For several years we have had few choices of anything other than low interest rates and recent information from the Federal Reserve indicates interest rates may be even lower in the future.
+All around the globe interest rates are low, and in some economies (Japan) interest rates are not even zero, they are negative.

-A look at the stock market on any given day through the eyes of the nightly news shows what a complete mess it is perpetually in.
+A look at the stock market on any given day through the eyes of the nightly news shows what a complete and perpetual mess.
 This all adds up to real issues for those who are in retirement or soon to be.
-The idea of a “conservative” portfolio approach to retirement planning clearly has it’s draw backs.
+The idea of a “conservative” portfolio approach to retirement planning has its drawbacks.
 A recent report from Wells Fargo clearly stated that being fully dependent on a bond approach to retirement might be an error.

-For many in retirement the fear is not the yield (or lack of it) it is far worse, it is the fear of running out of money.
+For many in retirement, the fear is not the yield (or lack of it) it is far worse, and it is the fear of running out of money.
 Being elderly and broke is about as stressful as it can get.
 For many retirees turning towards an “outsourced” method of retirement planning does have appeal.
-The selection of retirement management of funds through an annuity is a prime example of outsourcing, an idea gaining huge in popularity.
+The selection of retirement management of funds through an annuity is a prime example of outsourcing, an idea gaining hugely in popularity.

 Many times in my columns I have discussed the advantages and disadvantages of annuities, now in looking at the cloudy future, the upside is far greater than the downside.

 - Someone else gets to hold your money.